 While HVAC often has you on your feet, it can still be quite gratifying.
 As a technician should be able to:

 - Work in awkward settings, such as tight or dirty spaces.

 - Work in hot or cold areas since equipment is often outdoors.

 - Work evenings, weekends and overtime around peak demand.

-A stubborn falsehood about HVAC is that it’s a blue-collar career.
-In reality, you need an extensive skill set, specialized education and continuous recertification.
+A common misconception about learning HVAC is that it’s a blue-collar career.
+It requires a specific skill set, specialized education and ongoing certification.

 - Minimize student debt.